 Many enterprises are dedicated to designing, manufacturing, marketing, and selling IC semiconductors.
 These enterprises provide digital solutions for businesses across sectors, from video conferencing to ordering groceries, from sensors to autonomous cars.
 According to a May 2023 article from the Semiconductor Industry Organization, global sales of semiconductors hit a massive $574 billion mark in 2022.

-The industry is only getting bigger with new emerging markets and technologies such as AI, robotic process automation and 5G connectivity.
+The industry is only getting bigger with new emerging markets and technologies such as AI, robotic process automation, and 5G connectivity.
 So, it’s no surprise that it’s drawing professionals from various tech-driven fields.

-Current hiring trends in Semicon industry:
+Current hiring trends in the Semiconductor industry

-Semiconductor industry absorbs talent majorly from the following key sectors:
+The semiconductor industry absorbs talent majorly from the following key sectors:

 - IT Services